When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

-A friend of mine knowing that I’d always fancied a writing desk bureau snapped one up when he saw it on sale for a nominal fee, and gave it to me as a gift.
+A friend of mine, knowing that I’d always fancied a writing desk bureau, snapped one up when he saw it on sale for a nominal fee, and he gave it to me as a gift.

-Fancying something and needing it isn’t always the same thing, and besides I didn’t really have anywhere to put it.
-However, I do have plans to do a makeover of our home office in the New Year, and in doing so I plan to modify the shelving in the alcove in our home office to accommodate the writing bureau.
+Fancying something and needing it isn’t always the same thing.
+I didn’t really have anywhere to put this desk.
+However, I do have plans to do a makeover of our home office in the New Year, and in doing so, I plan to modify the shelving in the alcove in our home office to accommodate the writing bureau.

 Renovation or Restoration

-Full restoration would require skills I don’t currently have, including using French polish and replacing the leather inlay; but skills I’m sure I could learn.
+Full restoration would require skills I don’t currently have, including using French polish and replacing the leather inlay.
+These are skills I’m sure I could learn.

-- The decorative trim along the top of the pigeon-holes stopped short of the full length of the bureau, leaving an unsightly gap at each end, and
+- The decorative trim along the top of the pigeon-holes stopped short of the full length of the bureau, leaving an unsightly gap at each end.

 - The front stretcher (horizontal support on the legs) would prevent easy storage under the bureau.